alekLukanen/pyDist/README.md

 - work on MAC so don't even try it :)
 ```

+## TODO
+* A user should be able to specify a code directory that will be
+saved on all nodes in the network.
+This will allow users to execute
+more complicated functions other than those defined in `__main__`.

 ## Setting up Your Virtual Environment
 To develop for pyDist you will need to first create a Python virtual
 environment that contains all the necessary dependencies required by